-lock the current map rotation below given speed
+Lock the current map rotation below given speed

-Andrew Heard shared this idea 22 hours ago
+Andrew Heard shared this idea 2 months ago

 see settings > GPS > Map rotation mode